briancroxall/peanuts-taxonomy/README.md

 ## Credits

-The initial draft of the template was prepared by [Elli Mylonas](https://github.com/emylonas) who has continued consulting on the project.
+The initial draft of the taxonomy was prepared by [Elli Mylonas](https://github.com/emylonas) who has continued consulting on the project.